ShowYoungg/PopularMovieApp_2/README.md

 https://github.com/ShowYoungg/PopularMovieApp_2/blob/master/Screenshot_2018-11-22-07-49-31.png)

 # Demonstrated Competency
-** Mastery of RecyclerView and Adapter,
+* Mastery of RecyclerView and Adapter,
-** JSON Parsing and general Networking in Android,
+* JSON Parsing and general Networking in Android,
-** Mastery of Intents,
+* Mastery of Intents,
-** UI/UX,
+* UI/UX,
-** Room Database (saved movies can be viewed without internet) Working with API,
+* Room Database (saved movies can be viewed without internet)
+* Working with API,
-Android Architecture Components,
+* Android Architecture Components,
-Lifecycle and Data Caching using LiveData and ViewModel, Interacting with Device Memory and SD card.
+* Lifecycle and Data Caching using LiveData and ViewModel,
+* Saving to and retrieving movie posters from Device Memory and SD card.

 # How to Run
 Download the code onto Android Studio, sign up for api key from themoviedb